ClayCampaigne/metamer-sounds/README.md

 (Another notable difference between color and tone space is that there is not really a question of "perfect color" perception, as there is with perfect pitch, except perhaps in philosophy.
 People can "forget" which section of the cochlea is activated by a reference sound, but they can't forget the name for a relative activation state of the three cone types.)

 In any case a widget is provided with sliders that independently control the wavelength and amplitude of three pure sinusoidal signals.
+Light wavelengths are in nM, and sound is in...1000-Herz, for the moment.
 The sum(s) of these signals are mapped simultaneously to a visual (color) representation and an aural (tone) representation.
 For the colors, we also show the components and the pairwise sums, which are computed with `python-colormath` and displayed in a Venn diagram plotted with `matplotlib-venn`.